stephenmirving/smthr/README.md

 If you choose to use _betterize.scss, you can remove any other CSS normalization or reset files such as normalize.css or reset.css.
 You can check out the [Betterize repo](https://github.com/stephenmirving/betterize) for more information or for versions of Betterize written in .css, .sass, .less, and .scss formats that are free from Smthr dependencies.

+## More Info

 For more information about how to structure your project with 3rd party libraries, please refer to the official
 [Sass Documentation](https://sass-lang.com/documentation/)

-## Testing and Documentation

-Because this project is currently in development, there is not a comprehensive wiki, and the testing/example page has not yet been completed either.
-However, there are detailed [SassDoc](http://sassdoc.com/) comments in the individual files that should give you an idea of how to use the library.

 ## Authors